Segregation, ordering, and precipitation in WTaV-based concentrated refractory alloys: Conclusions

 \section{Conclusions}

 We have thoroughly investigated short-range order and segregation in the three refractory alloys WTaV, WTaCrV, and MoNbTaVW in hybrid MC/MD simulations.
 To this end, we developed a new machine-learned interatomic potential for the full composition space of the W--Ta--Cr--V system and showed that it accurately reproduces properties relevant for ordering and segregation in WTaCrV alloys.
+Even though we here used to the potential to study mainly equiatomic refractory alloys, the potential is trained to also be applicable to alloy composition far from equiatomic compositions.
 Importantly, the potential also correctly reproduces the high stability of intermetallic Laves phases of TaV$_2$ and TaCr$_2$.
 We found that in nanocrystalline WTaV, segregation leads to local concentrations close to TaV$_2$ at grain boundaries, which could trigger Laves phase nucleation and growth.

 Our main conclusion is that although many segregation trends can be trivially linked to fundamental properties (such as grain boundary energies, surface energies, or atom size), not all segregation and ordering results can, and depend on additional thermodynamic properties of the alloy system such as favourable or unfavourable mixing of certain elements.
 Among the three studied alloys, we found that WTaCrV is most resistant to elemental segregation due to competing thermodynamic mixing.
 For example, Cr segregation to interstitial dislocation loops or precipitates is accompanied by V to form stable CrV mixtures, while in MoNbTaVW and WTaV segregation is often elemental (e.g. pure V to compressed lattice regions and pure Ta or Nb to open-volume defects).
 Our results therefore show that basic material properties can be used to predict some general segregation trends in arbitrary refractory alloy compositions, but a detailed quantitative prediction requires full large-scale atomistic simulations.
+Our results also highlight the intricate competition between coherent and semicoherent interfaces in WTaCrV and we predict that the CrV-rich precipitates observed experimentally are semicoherently embedded in the TaW-rich matrix.